rssoftwareab/arrigo-support/docs/ali_errors.md

 The installer was run on a machine with the correct EXOscada edition installed but with the wrong specific release.

+The `Release number` may contain two digits (ex: `4.29`) and this simply means "Edition 4, Release 29".

 ## 1008

 `Installation aborted by user`